 Stephen Sanow is a writer and comedian from Washington, D.C.
 He has written and produced content for AwesomenessTV and has also written short stories for Hooked on Snapchat Discover.

-Stephen is the author of numerous short films that have premiered at various festivals and wrote a play that was co-produced with the Araca Group as part of their Araca Project program.
+Stephen is the author of numerous short films that have premiered at various festivals and wrote the play, You, Me & That Guy, that was co-produced with the Araca Group as part of their Araca Project program.
 Also he has been on multiple house teams at the Upright Citizens Brigade theatre and performs comedy all over LA.

 In Spring 2019, Stephen participated in the Easterseals Disability Film Challenge as a writer for the short film TAKE IT BACK.
 Out of 71 films, it was 1 of 5 nominated for BEST FILM.